mcgrew/nes-disasm6/README.md

                           The minimum number of instructions for a valid subroutine.
 Anything smaller will be converted to a data table.
 Default is 2.
+    -v SUB_VALID_END, --sub-valid-end SUB_VALID_END
+                          Adds extra valid endings for a subroutine.
+Normally 'jmp', 'rti', and 'rts' are the only valid endings.
+                          Should be a comma-separated list of strings to look for in the final instruction
     -n, --no-sub-check    Do not attempt to analyze subroutines for validity.
                           Some applications may intermix data and code in an odd way and confuse the analysis, resulting in valid code